 Founding organizers were Rob Malenka and Bill Byerley.

-The society is affiliated with the journal, Molecular Neuropsychiatry.
+The society is affiliated with the journal, Complex Psychiatry, which was formerly Molecular Neuropsychiatry from 2017 – 2019.

 - Carrie Bearden